arihantjain19/Basketball-League/README.md

 - Available at: [Basketball League](https://arihantjain19.github.io/Basketball-League/)

 ## Visual Requirements
-- The game requires a `basketballcourt.jpg` background image.
+- The game requires `home.mp4` as background video for the home page and `basketballcourt.jpg` background image for the game page.
 - Otherwise, it has no external dependencies.

 ## Future Enhancements (Possible Additions)